The Shire Horse: Size, Weight & Special Characteristics of the Breed

 A powerful physique

-Particularly characteristic is the pastern coat - the dense coat on the legs, which is particularly pronounced in this breed.
+Particularly characteristic is the feathering - the dense coat on the legs, which is particularly pronounced in this breed.
 These long hairs give the Shire Horses a noble appearance and were originally used to protect their legs from the wet and cold.
 Their large, wide hooves are ideal for heavy work and give the horses a secure stance, even on uneven terrain.

 Hard shell, soft core: the gentle character of the Shire Horse

 Despite their powerful exterior appearance, the interior of the Shire Horse is very gentle.
-Shire Horses are known for their calm, even-tempered and good-natured character.
+Shire Horses are known for their calm, even-tempered and good-natured temperament.
 They are not easily upset and are extremely patient, which makes them reliable working partners both in the past and today.

 These horses have a high degree of human friendliness and are easy to train.
-Their gentle and friendly nature makes them ideal leisure horsesand popular participants in shows and parades.
+Their gentle and friendly nature makes them ideal leisure horses and popular participants in shows and parades.
 Shire Horses are also rather reserved and social when dealing with other animals.

-The workhorse of heavy industry
+The draft horse of heavy industry

 In earlier centuries, the Shire Horse played a central role in agriculture and heavy industry.
 Thanks to its enormous pulling power and endurance, it was ideal for heavy work.
 The Shire Horse was used for the following tasks in particular: